Saminou24/cnweb/README.md

 cnweb
 =====

 This is a small project at school.
-I used Firefox OS to make mobile layout
+I used Firefox OS UI to make mobile layout
 <br/>
 For more information about Firefox OS UI, you can find at : http://buildingfirefoxos.com/